-When it comes to soup recipes, this is a family favorite.
+When it comes to soup recipes, this one is a family favorite.

-Not only is this soup absolutely FULL of amazing flavor, it contains kale, which is great for digestion and a super food to boot!
-You’ll love this Zuppa Toscana recipe served up alongside a plate of Italian Chopped Salad for the perfect soup and salad combination.
+Not only is this Zuppa Toscana Soup absolutely FULL of amazing flavor, it contains kale, which is great for digestion and a super food to boot!
+You'll love this Zuppa Toscana recipe served up alongside a plate of Italian Chopped Salad for the perfect soup and salad combination.

-In fact…whenever we go out to lunch at a certain Italian restaurant, that is almost always what we order.
-We just can’t help ourselves.
+In fact...whenever we go out to lunch at Olive Garden, that is almost always what we order.
+We just can't help ourselves.

 That taste!
 Yum!